alxzndr2019/hngx-stage2/README.md

 # hngx-stage2

-# Express REST API with MongoDB - Setup and Usage Guide

 This guide will walk you through setting up and using a simple Express.js REST API with MongoDB for CRUD operations on a "person" resource.

 ## Table of Contents